brandonsherette/redux-form-ext/README.md

   - Whether or not the form data is currently being saved or not.
 - isSavingComponent: ReactNode (optional)
   - The component to show when the form is being saved (when isSaved property is set to true).
+- onStepDidChange: function (optional)
+  - The event that a step has changed.
+  - onStepDidChange(prevStepTitle, nextStepTitle)
 - saveError: String (optional)
   - The error from the save task.
 - stepError: Node|String (optional)